Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 Recognition

-Knight-Hennessy Scholar GEM Fellow Patti Grace Smith Fellow Karsh STEM Scholar Howard Empower Pitch · $20k first place
+Knight-Hennessy Scholar Patti Grace Smith Fellow Karsh STEM Scholar Howard Empower Pitch · $20k first place ASME Research Award

 My Story